github/opensource.guide/_articles/maintaining-balance-for-open-source-maintainers.md

   </p>
 </aside>

 * **Rest and recharge:** Make time for your hobbies and interests outside of open source.
 Take weekends off to unwind and rejuvenate–and set your [GitHub status](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/personalizing-your-profile#setting-a-status) to reflect your availability!
-A good night’s sleep can make a big difference in your ability to sustain your efforts long-term.
+A good night's sleep can make a big difference in your ability to sustain your efforts long-term.

   If you find certain aspects of your project particularly enjoyable, try to structure your work so you can experience it throughout your day.

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/danielroe?s=180" class="pquote-avatar" alt="avatar">
- I’m finding more opportunity to sprinkle ‘moments of creativity’ in the middle of the day rather than trying to switch off in evening.
+ I'm finding more opportunity to sprinkle ‘moments of creativity' in the middle of the day rather than trying to switch off in evening.
   <p markdown="1" class="pquote-credit">
 — <a href="https://github.com/danielroe">@danielroe</a>, maintainer of Nuxt
   </p>
 </aside>

-* **Set boundaries:** You can’t say yes to every request.
+* **Set boundaries:** You can't say yes to every request.
 This can be as simple as saying, "I can't get to that right now and I do not have plans to in the future," or listing out what you're interested in doing and not doing in the README.
 For instance, you could say: "I only merge PRs which have clearly listed reasons why they were made," or, "I only review issues on alternate Thursdays from 6 -7 pm.”This sets expectations for others, and gives you something to point to at other times to help de-escalate demands from contributors or users on your time.

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/mikemcquaid?s=180" class="pquote-avatar" alt="avatar">